-The best cleaning gadgets for your home in 2022
+The best cleaning gadgets for your home (2024)

 These cleaning gadgets work hard, so you don’t have to.

-Outsource that scrubbing to robots, who don’t exactly care what time of day it is.
-There’s nothing quite like going to bed and waking up in a spotless house.
+So, outsource that scrubbing to robots, who don’t necessarily care what time of day it is.
+That way, you can sleep and wake up to a clean home.

 Giraffe Tools Grandfalls pressure washer ($310)